Intelligent Transportation Systems (ITS) Research Data

 Shared analysis of ITS data

-Users can also save filtered data sets, visualizations, and graphs as a public “view,” which other users can then access.
+Users can also save filtered datasets, visualizations, and graphs as a public “view,” which other users can then access.
 This will promote collaborative learning as the community grows around new data.
-The data is available for free public use under a Creative Commons license (CC BY-SA 4.0).
+The data is available for free public use under Creative Commons licenses (CC BY-SA 4.0 and CC0 1.0).

-- NEW!
-Wyoming Connected Vehicle Pilot (Preliminary Field Testing)
+- Wyoming Connected Vehicle Pilot (Preliminary Field Testing)

-- NEW!
-Test Data of POC Vehicle Platooning Based on CACC
+- Test Data of POC Vehicle Platooning Based on CACC

 - Advanced Messaging Concept Development